LaudateCorpus1/weblogic-kubernetes-operator/documentation/staging/content/samples/azure-kubernetes-service/domain-on-pv.md

 $ git clone --branch v{{< latestVersion >}} https://github.com/oracle/weblogic-kubernetes-operator.git
 ```

-{{% notice info %}} The following sections of the sample instructions will guide you, step-by-step, through the process of setting up a WebLogic cluster on AKS - remaining as close as possible to a native Kubernetes experience.
+{{< alert title="INFO" color="info" >}} The following sections of the sample instructions will guide you, step-by-step, through the process of setting up a WebLogic cluster on AKS - remaining as close as possible to a native Kubernetes experience.
 This lets you understand and customize each step.
 If you wish to have a more automated experience that abstracts some lower level details, you can skip to the [Automation](#automation) section.
-{{% /notice %}}
+{{< /alert >}}

 {{< readfile file="/samples/azure-kubernetes-service/includes/create-aks-cluster-body-02.txt" >}}